DragonSenses/Algorithms/LeetCode/69-sqrtx/problem.md

 4. The integer square root is `right` at the end of the search.

 This method ensures that you find the largest integer `a` such that \( a^2 \leq x \).

+# Pocket Calculator Algorithm Approach

+## **Intuition**

+Pocket calculators often compute exponential functions and natural logarithms efficiently by using precomputed logarithm tables or other methods.
+To find the square root of a number, we can leverage these capabilities by reducing the problem to a combination of exponential and logarithmic functions.

+The mathematical relationship we use is:
+\[ \sqrt{x} = e^{(\frac{1}{2} \cdot \log x)} \]

+Although this method isn't simple or basic, it is very practical and works similarly to how real-world calculators perform these calculations.